issalig/cpc/doc/cpcz80adventures.md

 And after doing our first RSX it is time to go for ROMs.
 In particular we will explore Foreground Roms that contain one or more programs.
 The on-board BASIC is the default foreground program.

-The structture is similar to an RSX but we will need an initalization routine.
+The structure is similar to an RSX but we will need an initalization routine.
 Upper ROM are located at C000.

 The first four bytes will be the following:
 - ROM type: 0 for foreground, 1 for background, 2 for extension (onboard ROM is type &80)